ga-group/iso10383/README.md

 FIBO's official ontology lacks historical identifiers and, consequently, annotations about their temporal validity.

-FIBO's business centres are not distictive.
+FIBO's business centres are not distinctive.

 How?